mariamorav/go-delivery-service-kiwibot/README.md

 To see the coverage of the tests made, you can run go tool `go tool cover -html=cover.out`

+In the [docs](./docs) folder you could found a postman collection that you can import in Postman Desktop or Web to test the endpoints created.

 ### Author

 - Maria Mora <mariamora2807@gmail.com>